 When the number of sperm found in the semen sample after centrifugation is 0 to rare.
 Pregnancy, in this case, also can only be achieved by ART (Assisted reproductive technology).

-When there are no sperm found in the ejaculate, the condition is called azoospermia.
+When there is no sperm found in the ejaculate, the condition is called azoospermia.
 Pregnancy, in this case, can only be achieved by ART (Assisted reproductive technology).

 Even though pregnancy with oligospermia is possible, still it should be kept in mind that depending on the severity of the case, infertility treatments are available, which allow couples to overcome these obstacles and allow fertilisation to occur successfully.